 Genomic Medicine Sweden (GMS), is a collaboration founded in 2018.
 It aims to enable genomic innovation to be translated into clinical practice, and to provide a sustainable precision medicine infrastructure.
 Infectious disease is one of the seven disease areas covered by GMS.
 In late 2022 the fourteen partners involved in GMS signed an agreement for data sharing.
 It represents the first agreement enabling healthcare data, including genomics data, to be shared throughout Sweden.

 The Pandemic Laboratory Preparedness (PLP) program is a SciLifeLab research program commissioned by the Swedish government.
 It aims to build laboratory capacity to ensure future laboratory preparedness through the development of research, competence, and technology.
-Information about the projects (including research and development projects), and collaborations with infrastructure and government agencies can be found on The Swedish COVID-19 and Pandemic Preparedness Data Portal.
+Information about the projects (including research and development projects), and collaborations with infrastructure and government agencies can be found on the Swedish Pathogens Portal.

 Chemical Biology Consortium Sweden